datarootca/api.dataroot.ca/README.md

-# sync.dataroot.ca
+# api.dataroot.ca
-**work in progress**
-api.dataroot.ca: API for integrate events from diffrent platforms
+api.dataroot.ca: A Rust API using PostgreSQL, Redis, RabbitMQ, and Hexagonal Architecture

 ## Table of Contents